Last Updated on September 18, 2020 by Creative Parenting

 And that means finding little ways to reduce the worries.

-As a parent, when your batteries are drained, it can be tough to take care of the little ones.
+As a parent, when your batteries deplete, it can be tough to take care of the little ones.

 That’s why it’s so important to make sure you’re taking care of yourself.